gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

     ```

     * But since the expected cell count condition is violated, we should
-    use permutations as implemented in the following code to provide a
+    use permutations as implemented in the following code to provide a more trustworthy p-value:
-    trustworthy p-value:

     ```r